bueler/layer-conserve/README.md

 ==============

 Project on mass-conserving layer models with a constraint on the conserved variable.
-Includes nontrivial SIA example via modification of Mahaffy (1976) FD scheme, a new FVE scheme.
+Includes a draft paper, talks at AGU 2014 and LIWG 2015, and 1D petsc codes.

+A nontrivial 2D example has moved to a separate repo, https://github.com/bueler/sia-fve.